aurelia/aurelia/docs/user-docs/templates/value-converters.md

 ### Parameter based value converters

 You can also create value converters that accept one or more parameters.
-For value converters that format data, you might want to allow the developer to specify what that format is for say a currency or date formatting value converter.
+For value converters that format data, you might want to allow the developer to specify what that format is for, say, a currency or date formatting value converter.

 Parameters are supplied using the colon `:` character, and like the pipe, for multiple parameters, you can chain them.
-Parameters can be supplied as one or more strings (passed through to the value converter method as one or more arguments) or a singular object.
+Parameters can be supplied as one or more strings (passed to the value converter method as one or more arguments) or a singular object.

 #### Static parameters